 Asian Handicap betting considers only the margin by which a game may be won or lost, helping to create a market deemed even.
 Also, it provides better and equal betting odds for the punter.

-Pros & Cons of Asian Handicap
+Pros & Cons of using Asian Handicap in your betting strategy

 - Pro - Asian Handicap betting provides steady betting odds with good liquidity, making it easier to place bigger stakes.